Season 5, Ep 44 - Coach (w/ Rekha Shankar)

 It could be good that my boys don't have powers because if you are someone with powers and you take the ability of having no powers, then you don't have powers.

-Turn this into a big work trip, but this time it's going to work out.
+Turn this into a big work trip, but this time it's gonna work out.
+I promise you.

 You know what?